1

 When it comes to pricing, eToro charges a flat $1 per trade for U.S., U.K., and European equities.
 For trades on the Australian, Hong Kong, Dubai, and Abu Dhabi exchanges, the cost is $2 per trade.

-Besides, since eToro accounts are denominated in USD, AED deposits are subject to currency conversion fees (around 0.5% via eToro Money, but potentially much higher (up to 8.5%) with direct card conversions).
+Besides, since eToro accounts are denominated in USD, AED deposits are subject to currency conversion fees (~0.75% via the online banking deposit method, but around 8.2% via credit/debit card or bank wire transfer).
 Other costs include a $5 withdrawal fee and a $10 monthly inactivity fee after a year of no logins.
 Moreover, spreads apply for crypto and CFD trading.

 In terms of assets, eToro is a multi-asset platform: it provides access to stocks, ETFs, commodities, indices, Forex, and cryptocurrencies (many available as CFDs).
 Crypto trading is a major focus, with support for numerous coins and a built-in wallet.
 What it does not provide, however, are traditional bond investments or mutual funds.